kmitsolution/Linux/RHEL/10_JobScheduling/01_Futurejobs-atCommand.md

 #### **Important Files in `/var/spool/at`**:

 - **Pending jobs**: The jobs are stored as files with filenames corresponding to job IDs.
-- **Job files**: These files contain the actual job (command) to be executed, along with scheduling information.

 You can view the files in the `/var/spool/at` directory using the `ls` command: